 The quality of feed provided to hens may be varied for the level of production.
 Hens can need more nutrients just before and during their peak production than at other times.
 This is called phase feeding.
 It can be economical to adjust rations for such high demand periods.

 Eggs are stored in a cool room at about 13oC and transported in an insulated truck.
 Unfortunately, many shops selling eggs do not store them under ideal conditions.
 In the home and shop situation it is best to store them at normal refrigerator temperature (4-6oC).
-Marketing involves a range of prices, depending on the different sizes of egg, different brands, or other differences which attract particular buyers.
-Free-range and fat modified eggs are among the varieties available.
+Marketing involves a range of prices, depending on the different sizes of eggs, different brands, or other differences which attract particular buyers.
+Free-range, organic and fat modified eggs are among the varieties available.